Computer Graphics - Drawing 2D Primitives

 SCAN CONVERSION –

-Most of the standard type of graphical objects like lines, circles, etc.,
+Most of the standard type of graphical objects like lines, circles, etc.,are defined by a mathematical function.

 For example, a straight line segment is defined by the following